ollama

 specifies the inference mode of the ollama interface. mode can be

-for generating embedings for given prompts.
-By default, the
+embedings for given prompts.
+By default, the ollama interface is

 See also: fig2base64